‘Bachelor’ 2017 Spoilers Could Be Wrong: Will Nick Viall Leave Alone?

 Viall shares that he has never imagined living in Canada and can’t really picture it.
 Vanessa reportedly feels that perhaps Nick will be unable to make compromises in their relationship should they end up together.
 According to Steve, Nick and Vanessa do end up together, but he shares there is already trouble in paradise.
 Viall just agreed to compete on Dancing With the Stars and that in itself could put a strain on their new engagement.

 Do you think Nick and Vanessa can make a relationship work or do you think Viall will actually just leave alone?
-The second part of the fantasy suite dates airs Monday night, followed by the two-hour Women Tell All special.
+The second part of the fantasy suite dates airs Monday night, followed by the two hour Women Tell All special.
 The season finale of Nick’s season will air March 13 on ABC.
 The live special, After the Final Rose will air immediately following the final rose ceremony.

 [Featured Image by Phillip Faraone/Getty Images for Republic Records]